elasticio/sugarcrm-component/README.md

 So now `platform` is "`$TASK_ID:$STEP_ID`".

 # Triggers

-## Fetching New and Updated Objects from SugarCRM
+## Fetching New and Updated Objects from SugarCRM - Polling

 It is possible to fetch any type newly created and/or updated object in your SugarCRM instance.
 Select the trigger **Fetch new and updated objects** and